What is Death By PowerPoint (and How To Avoid It)

 3. KIFP (Keep it Fast Paced)

 Another rule worth following for your PowerPoint slides is to keep them fast paced.
-KIFP aka Keep it Fast Paced means that you need not to dwell too much into details where it’s not required.
+KIFP aka Keep it Fast Paced rule means that you need not to dwell too much into details where it’s not required.
 Keep your slides and sub-topics moving quickly or your audience will lose interest.
 Getting into semantics can cause boredom among your audience and make them loose interest.

 4. Use Animations & Transitions with Modesty

 Animations are a great choice and you can always make use of Animated PowerPoint Templates to make your presentations more visually appealing.
 However, excessive use of animations and transitions can result in a number of issues, including confusing slides, system hangs and a slide deck that moves slower than a turtle.
-While you can simply do away with the prospect of using animations to keep things simple, however, if you do feel confident enough to use them, make sure you don’t forget the virtues of modesty.

 5. Use the Right PowerPoint Templates

 PowerPoint templates are a blessing to have.
 Many of us presenters won’t last very long without them.
 Good PowerPoint presentation templates not only save time but also provide the utility to design custom diagrams with little effort.
-While there are a number of third-party PowerPoint template providers, and we at FPPT to have a collection of thousands of Free PowerPoint Templates, sometimes it might be best to go for something premium.

 For our fellow presenters looking for something special, we would recommend using premium PowerPoint templates from SlideModel.com.
 This website has an excellent archive of more than 50,000 highly customizable PowerPoint templates.
-What makes SlideModel templates worth using is the availability of templates that are easy to edit for making anything from basic slides to business diagrams, timelines, custom illustrations, etc. For example, you can create anything from a SWOT analysis to a diagram depicting demand & supply by using templates that can be edited right down to every single object in the slide.
+What makes SlideModel templates worth using is the availability of templates that are easy to edit for making anything from basic slides to business diagrams, timelines, custom illustrations, etc. For example, you can create anything from a SWOT analysis to a PowerPoint diagram depicting demand & supply by using templates that can be edited right down to every single object in the slide.

 SlideModel presentation templates with a world map and travel destination slide